 Download the ODOT South Outerbelt Interchange Reconfiguration information.

-The project, which began last year, is widening both directions of Interstate 71 between SR 665 and Stringtown Rd. and is expected to be complete in 2017.
+The $38 million construction project, which began last year, is widening both directions of I-71 between SR 665 and Stringtown Road and is expected to be complete in fall 2017.

 Town Center Improvements

 The final phase of the construction on the promenade will continue through the end of November.

 - The City Hall parking lot is now one way southbound between Park Street and Grove City Road.